cfpb/design-manual/guides/accessible-interfaces.md

 #### Follow standard web best practices

-In general, this means sticking to standard HTML elements, etc. If complex widgets are required, use WAI-ARIA to make the use, states, and properties clear to browsers and assistive technologies.
+This means using standard HTML markup.
+If complex widgets are required, use WAI-ARIA to make the use, states, and properties clear to browsers and assistive technologies.

 </div>